IvanVeridian/LiveStreamGamer/readme.md

 2. **Server-Pyboy.py**: A server that receives commands from the TikTok client and processes them in the PyBoy emulator to simulate game actions.

-3. **tiktoklive-mockmain.py**: A mock implementation of the TikTok client for testing purposes without connecting to an actual live session.
+3. **TikTokClient-mock.py**: A mock implementation of the TikTok client for testing purposes without connecting to an actual live session.

-4. **Pyboy-Servermock-Startfirst.py**: Similar to Server-Pyboy.py but designed for use with the mock TikTok client.
+4. **Server-Pyboy-mock.py**: Similar to Server-Pyboy.py but designed for use with the mock TikTok client.

-5. **comment_client.py**: Used to simulate a live TikTok session by sending comments to the TikTok client.
+5. **comment_client.py**: Used to simulate a live TikTok session by sending comments to the mock TikTok client.

 ## Requirements